VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-marketing-system/promotion-usage-reservation.md

 The promotion usage entity consist of the following key fields:

 * **PromotionUsageId**: a unique identifier for promotion usage record
-* **MemberId**:В a membeId of the user whomever the promotion is applied to
+* **MemberId**: a membeId of the user whomever the promotion is applied to
-* **OrderGroupId**:В and id of the shopping cart (if reserved) or order (if used) where the promotion is applied
+* **OrderGroupId**: and id of the shopping cart (if reserved) or order (if used) where the promotion is applied
 * **CouponCode**: a coupon code if one was used when applying given promotion
 * **Status**:
   * **0 - Expired** (not used now as expired promotions are removed physically)
   * **1 - Reserved**.
 This status is used only when promotion is applied to shopping cart, before it is purchased or expired.
   * **2 - Used**.
 This status marks permanent usage after order is completed.
 Such usage never expire.
-* **UsageDate**:В an actual date time of usage.
+* **UsageDate**: an actual date time of usage.
 This field is required for system job to determine if promotion has expired.
-* **PromotionId**:В an id of the promotion that has been applied.
+* **PromotionId**: an id of the promotion that has been applied.
 * Other system fields: **LastModified**, **Created**, **Discriminator**

 ## Workflow activity

 The workflow activity named RecordPromotionUsageActivity is used to create promotion reservation records.
 The status (Reserved or Expired) is passed to workflow as constant parameter.
-It is used in two workflows: ShoppingCartPrepareWorkflow (with status Reserved) andВ ShoppingCartCheckoutWorkflow (with status Used).
+It is used in two workflows: ShoppingCartPrepareWorkflow (with status Reserved) and ShoppingCartCheckoutWorkflow (with status Used).
 The activity first removes all usages for current shopping cart that are not used and then iterates over all discounts and adds usage record with status passed to it.

 ```
 using System;